cabo/kramdown-rfc/README.md

 [Miek Gieben][] has done a [similar thing][pandoc2rfc] employing pandoc, now documented in [RFC 7328][].
-He uses multiple input files instead of kramdown-rfc2629's sectionized input format.
-He keeps the metadata in a separate XML file, similar to the way the previous version of kramdown-rfc2629 stored (and still can store) the metadata in XML in the markdown document.
-He also uses a slightly different referencing syntax, which is closer to what markdown does elsewhere but more verbose (this syntax is now also supported in kramdown-rfc2629).
+He uses multiple input files instead of kramdown-rfc's sectionized input format.
+He keeps the metadata in a separate XML file, similar to the way the previous version of kramdown-rfc stored (and still can store) the metadata in XML in the markdown document.
+He also uses a slightly different referencing syntax, which is closer to what markdown does elsewhere but more verbose (this syntax is now also supported in kramdown-rfc).
 (Miek now also has a new thing going on with mostly different syntax, see [mmark][] and its [github repository][mmark-git].)